 He attended the same nursery and primary schools in London as his brother, followed by Ludgrove School in Berkshire and Eton College.
 He obtained A levels in Art and History, joined the cadet force and developed an interest in polo, rugby and abseiling.
 After finishing at Eton he took a gap year in Australia where he worked on a cattle station, and Africa where he worked in an orphanage in Lesotho.

 He entered the Royal Military Academy at Sandhurst in May 2005 as an officer cadet.
 He passed out as a commissioned officer in April 2006, and joined the Blues and Royals a regiment of the Household Cavalry and has the rank Lieutenant.
 He trained as a troop commander in tank reconnaissance.
-In 2007 he was due to serve with his regiment in Iraq but, because he was considered such a high-value target and the possible danger this may expose his follow soldiers, his posting was rescinded.
-He made it known that he was very disappointed not to be allowed to go and serve with his colleagues in Iraq.
-In June 2007 he was training in Canada alongside other soldiers from Britain and Canada due for a tour of duty in Afghanistan.
-He served with his regiment in Afghanistan from December 2007 to February 2008 when disclosure in the World's press made it necessary for him to return home.
+In June 2007 he trained in Canada alongside other soldiers from Britain and served with his regiment in Afghanistan from December 2007 to February 2008 when disclosure in the World's press made it necessary for him to return home.
 He returned to his duties in the UK as a Lieutenant in Blues and Royals regiment.
-In 2009 he started training as an Army helicopter pilot.
-He is now a qualified Apache helicopter pilot and in 2013 served a 20 week tour of duty in Afghanistan.
-In March 2015 it was announced that he will leave the Army in June following a detachment with the Australian Defence Force.
+In 2009 he trained as an Army helicopter pilot and as a qualified Apache helicopter pilot in 2013 served a 20 week tour of duty in Afghanistan.
+In June 2015 he left operational service with the rank of Captain and maintains close connections with Armed Forces charities.

 He takes a particular interest in the Sentabale Charity for children in Lesotho, and in the Invictus Games a Paralympic-style sporting event for injured servicemen and women.
-Like his brother, his social life attracts considerable media interest including his on-off relationship with his girlfriends.
-He is fifth in line to the throne and if he became king he would probably be known as Henry IX.
+His social life attracts considerable media interest including his on-off relationship with his girlfriends.
+He is now fifth in line to the throne.
+If he became king he would probably be known as Henry IX.